Comparison

 If your product is a mobile app and push notifications are your primary engagement channel, this limitation doesn't matter.
 But if you run a web-based product, a content site, or a SaaS tool where browser notifications are important, OneSignal covers that ground and PushPilot does not.

-How to Switch from OneSignal to PushPilot
+How do you switch from OneSignal to PushPilot?

 Switching is easier than most developers expect.
 The key insight: if your mobile app uses Firebase Cloud Messaging under the hood (which most apps do, including apps originally configured with OneSignal), your users are already registered with FCM.
 PushPilot connects to FCM directly, so your existing subscribers are already addressable.